wp-plugins/calculated-fields-form/README.txt

 * Intuitive and interactive form builder interface
 * Predefined forms templates

+= Latest Features Added =

+* Dependent fields: Fields can be shown/hidden based on other checkboxes, radiobuttons or drop-down selections
+* Dependent fields from calculated values: Fields can be shown/hidden based on the value of a calculated field
+* Throubleshoot area to automatically fix conflicts with other scripts on themes or third party plugins and also for special characters support
+* Multi page calculated forms
+* New validations, fields types and features in the form builder
+* Calculated fields can be hidden fields.

 There are five samples already included with the installation:

 1. Simple Calculator Operations